- Welcome both Zoom and in-person participants, not to exceed 24 students in the building at any one time

 Enrollment & Withdrawals

-We offer group music classes for adults, teens and children.
-Classes are small in size (six-twelve students) and are offered throughout the year.
-School-year classes are offered August-May (fall: 17 weeks, winter/spring: 20 weeks), while a shorter summer session is offered June and July.
+We offer group music classes for adults, teens, and children.
+Classes are small in size (6-12 students) and are offered throughout the year.
+School-year classes are offered August-May, while a shorter summer session is offered June and/or July.

 Space in classes is available on a first-come, first-served basis pending the receipt of your online registration and 50% tuition deposit.
 Payment is due at the time of service (i.e., on the first day of your class in a session or on the day of your private lesson).

-We prefer payment in the form of cash or check.
-In the unfortunate event of a check being returned for insufficient funds, you will be charged an additional $35 administrative fee.
-We do accept all major credit cards in person, over the phone, and through PayPal as a convenience for students.
+We prefer payment in the form of online payment from your bank account, but also accept cash or check, as well as PayPal, Venmo, and Credit Cards (with an additional 5.5% convenience fee).
+In the unfortunate event of a check being returned for insufficient funds, you will be charged an additional $50 administrative fee.

 Balances that are more than 21 days late are charged a flat service fee of 10% each month.
 We appreciate your prompt payment!

-To withdraw from a class, please complete a withdrawal form in the office.
+To withdraw from a class, please complete a withdrawal form.

 If you withdraw from a class after normal business hours on Friday of the first week of the session or later, no refunds will be given for any reason.
 Because you have reserved a space in a group for which we have a limited number of spots available, our non-refundable policy applies in every instance.